What’s it all about?

 For house price information please visit the sold data tab.

 Eating: Tooting is known for its ‘curry corridor’, where you can get food from almost every country in South Asia.
-Locals flock to the Apollo Banana Leaf for its squid curry or mutton kothu.
-Dosa n Chutny’s speciality is the South Indian dosa and Chatkhara is a Pakistani restaurant that also provides party catering.
-If none of those take your fancy, a branch of Chicken Shop has opened (run by the people behind Soho House) on the high street, and Graveney & Meadow has the unusual distinction of being a bakery by day and a tapas and cocktail bar in the evening.
+Locals flock to the popular Thai restaurant, Kaosarn.
+Dosa n Chutney’s speciality is the South Indian dosa and Meza provides a taste of Lebanon in south west London.
+If none of those take your fancy, Bobochacha offers pan-Asian, and Graveney & Meadow has the unusual distinction of being a bakery by day and a tapas and cocktail bar in the evening.
 For a taste of London heritage, head for Harrington’s, a traditional pie and mash shop or head to The Castle for their award winning ales and fine food.
 Honest burgers is also the place to be, for their delicious classic American style burgers.
-The Tooting Italian is popular for its excellent pizza, while Tota is the ideal eatery for their simple delicious food and relaxing atmosphere.
-Meat & Shake and Dip & Flip are on Upper Tooting Road and Tooting High Street respectively.
+For seafood lovers, try out Sea Garden.
+The Tooting Italian is popular for its excellent pizza.
+MUD is an independent, laid-back, antipodean-style café renowned for their delicious brunches.
+For a delicious artisan menu, head to Tartine.

 - Tooting has two indoor markets only a few metres apart.
 Tooting Market has a fantastic multicultural vibe, and the larger, Broadway Market is one of the biggest indoor markets in London, with more than a hundred stalls.
-Both are open Monday to Saturday.
+Both are open Monday to Saturday and are popular with locals and visitors alike.

 - Tooting is a favourite haunt for dressmakers, amateur and professional, as there is a whole host of small, family run fabric outlets along the high street and in the markets.